b1a2n3u/Air-Quality-Predictor-XGBoost/README.md

 Matplotlib & Seaborn: Tools used to generate data visualizations and trend charts.

-Pickle: A utility for model serialization, allowing the trained ML model to be saved and loaded efficiently.
+Pickle: A utility for model serialization, allowing the trained ML model to be saved and load efficiently.